Exhibitor Rules & Regulations

 Payment and Refunds

-Assignment of Exhibit Space is contingent upon receipt of payment in accordance with the payment schedule.
+Assignment of Exhibit Space is contingent upon WEF’s acceptance of this Application and License and its receipt of payment from Exhibitor in accordance with the payment schedule set forth below.

 Once final payment is received, Exhibit Space will be confirmed.
-If final payment is not received by May 31, 2024, WEF has the right to immediately release the selected Exhibit Space.
-Exhibitors who paid fees by credit card may not challenge cancellation fees charged to such credit card for cancellation fees as set forth in this provision.
+If final payment for any Exhibit Space is not received by WEF by April 30, 2025, WEF has the right to immediately release the selected Exhibit Space and to retain all payments made to it by the Exhibitor.
+Exhibitors which paid fees by credit card may not challenge cancellation fees charged to such credit card for cancellation fees as set forth in this provision.

 WEF Exhibitor Membership

-For the second advance and general sales period, exhibitor applicants who request the Exhibitor Member booth rate, whether current 2023 Exhibitor Members or new, must have an active (paid) 2024 Exhibitor Membership to be assigned at the Exhibitor Member rate.
-Booth applications requesting the Exhibitor Member booth rate will not be assigned until the 2024 Exhibitor Membership is renewed/activated.
+For the general sales period, applicants who request the Exhibitor Member Exhibit Space rate, whether current 2024 Exhibitor Members or new, must have an active (paid) 2025 Exhibitor Membership to be assigned at the Exhibitor Member rate.
+Exhibit Space applications requesting the Exhibitor Member Exhibit Space rate will not be assigned until the 2025 Exhibitor Membership is renewed/activated.

 Active Exhibitor membership must be maintained to retain the exhibitor member rate.